 For writers looking to supplement subscription revenue with sponsorships, a VA can handle the outreach process - identifying relevant brands, drafting pitch emails, tracking responses, and managing the logistics of sponsored placements.
 They can maintain a sponsorship calendar and ensure that ad copy is delivered to sponsors on schedule.

 A VA can also help you build a media kit that showcases your subscriber count, open rates, and audience demographics to attract higher-value sponsors.
+Writers who also produce audio content may benefit from pairing this support with a virtual assistant for podcasters, since many Substack publications now include a podcast component.

 Focus on What Only You Can Do